-Fiction is a primary science.
-I mean this in a spiritual and metaphorical sense, but I mean it passionately.
+Fiction is something like a proto-science.
+Or maybe even a primary one.
+I mean this in a spiritual and metaphorical sense.
 We’ve been scratching at the mysteries of the universe with our pattern recognition software since the earliest days, and telling stories is the definition of a thought experiment.
 But… the premises, variables, and conclusions are infinite in variety.
 While that is dissatisfactory for the empiricist, it’s the irreducible ambiguity of the primary science that honors our humanity.

 Writing has been as much, maybe even more a part of my creative urge since early childhood.
 I do not draw too distinct a line between my image-craft and my plot-craft.
 They are two colors, wet, on the canvas, bleeding together under wicking duress of turpentine and oil.

 Published in the Pikes Peak Writers 2022 anthology, DREAM.